12 Best Ways to Share Big Files in 2022

 This handy tool used to be BitTorrent Sync, which uses the BitTorrent protocol (especially used for sharing large files) and can directly synchronize files between devices.
 This peer-to-peer connection can be used for two or more devices, such as phones and desktop PCs.

 Resilio Sync also supports generating secure links to allow your contacts to download files from your folder.
 This naturally means that your device must be online at the time to be accessible.
 The software itself is provided for free, and there is no limit to how much data you can transfer or store.

 Send Anywhere is suitable for almost every platform you can think of and can transfer files up to 10GB completely free.
-The file-sharing service is available through the following URL: https://send-anywhere.com web applications, Chrome browser extensions, mobile applications for Android and iOS, and downloadable software for Windows and macOS.
-There are also versions for Linux and Amazon Kindle, as well as plugins for WordPress and Outlook.
+Which is suitable for Windows, macOS, Linux and Amazon Kindle, as well as plugins for WordPress and Outlook.

 The browser widget allows you to share files up to 10GB, but the paid service allows you to share files without restrictions.

 Sign up for this cloud storage service and you can share all files moved into the Dropbox folder using a web link.
 Some operating systems allow you to do this by right-clicking, while other operating systems may require you to log in to the site and click the "share" link.
 Most importantly, the person you send the link to does not have to be a Dropbox user-they just need to download the file from the site.

 Dropbox has a free tier that gives you 2GB of storage space, but you can earn more by referring friends to use the service-or by signing up for Dropbox Plus for $9.99 a month to increase the limit to 2TB.
 The latter also allows you to better control files, including version control and remote device wipe and can set download passwords.